raedzayoud/DoubleLinkedList--Library/README.md

-# Linked List Library 'l'
+# Linked List Library

-This library provides a  implementation of a double linked list data structure in C, offering essential operations.
+This library provides a  implementation of a double linked list data structure in C++, offering essential operations.